ddpruitt/ddpruitt.jekyll.01/_posts/2006-08-19-youtube-the-future-of-tv.md

-The thing I just found out about YouTube is that you can embed videos in any post and not worry about actaully hosting the video.
+The thing I just found out about YouTube is that you can embed videos in any post and not worry about actually hosting the video.
 See my post on the [Blue Man Group](http://blog.ddpruitt.net/2006/08/18/blue-man-group-rocks/) for an example.